Johannes Banfi Hunyades: Biography

-The full dedication from Josten & Taylor 1953a: "So that although in person you leave us, we shall have cause to remember, that sometimes here lived amongst us, Johannes Banfi Huniades Hermeticae Philosophiae indagator solertissimus, whose usual word was, Est in Mercurio quicquid quaerunt sapientes.") was Banfi Hunyades' motto and the phrase is featured in all of his engraved portraits.
+The full dedication from Josten & Taylor 1953a: "So that although in person you leave us, we shall have cause to remember, that sometimes here lived amongst us, Johannes Banfi Huniades Hermeticae Philosophiae indagator solertissimus, whose usual word was, Est in Mercurio quicquid quaerunt sapientes.") was Banfi Hunyades's motto and the phrase is featured in all of his engraved portraits.
 An inscription on his portrait describes one such alchemical accomplishment of his, an experiment in which he destroyed gold and silver by way of mercury, reduced the resultant substance into mercury and precipitated the mercury into a red powder.
 He was clearly proud of the experiment, as it is inscribed on the frame of each of his engraved portraits – based on a Gowy portrait showing him holding the vessel he used to perform the experiment.
 This alchemical preoccupation has been criticized with the biographer Reverend James Granger describing him as "far gone in his philosophical fanaticism" and Martyn Rady suggests the red powder was probably only oxidized mercury.

 His characterization as a purely alchemical figure by writers such as Granger, who called him a "smoke-dried mercurialist", has been criticized by some Modern scholars.
 Schultheisz and Tardy claimed that, in his experiments, "the ingredients of the prescriptions, the chemical techniques applied, the methods of preparation all doubtlessly prove that Bánfihunyadi must have been a true chemist".

 In 1646, Arthur Dee, a lifelong devotee of the search for the philosopher's stone, made plans with Banfi Hunyades in London to meet in Amsterdam and travel to Hungary in search of antimony.
 Antimony was professed by several alchemists, notably Basil Valentine, as being a prima materia and the purest form was thought to be found in from Hungary.
 This followed several conjectured trips of Banfi Hunyades to Hungary in search of Antimony, though this is the only trip there exists hard evidence of.
 Dee and Banfi Hunyades were known to have associated before this point, with their experiments together weighing heavily on Dee's wealth.

 Banfi Hunyades died suddenly on 28 August 1646 at the age of 70 in Amsterdam, where he was to meet Dee, destroying his plans of returning to Hungary with Dee.
 Though not a wealthy man for most of his life, Banfi Hunyades died with a reasonably large fortune; as of September 1644, his son Johannes was made sole heir of his possessions, making quite a large sum of money as the manager of his estate.
 His place of burial is unknown.

 Banfi Hunyades and Dorothy had four children.
-Two of his children, Johannes (1621–1696) and Elizabeth (1620–1710), have large memorials in the crypt of St. Leonard's, Shoreditch.
+Two of his children, Johannes (1621–1696) and Elizabeth (1620–1710), have large memorials in the crypt of St Leonard's, Shoreditch.
 Johannes was educated in the Merchant Taylors' School, Northwood, beginning as the alchemist of Philip Herbert, 5th Earl of Pembroke, but ending as a rich usurer of poor reputation in London.
 His grave claims the, likely erroneous, descendance from the Hunyadi family.